Stochastic inflation and entropy bound in de Sitter spacetime: Stochastic Approach to de Sitter Spacetime and its entropy

 Using the noise average $\expval{\cdot}_\eta$, we can express $P\qty(\varphi,t)$ as

-where $\varphi_\eta(t)$ is a solution of Eq.~\eqref{eq:langevin} without noise average.
+where $\varphi_\eta(t)$ is the solution to Eq.~\eqref{eq:langevin} without the average noise.
+In de Sitter spacetime, the number of h-regions increases because of the accelerated expansion of the universe.
 However, the probability $P\qty(\varphi,t)$ does not include the global property of the inflationary universe.
-In de Sitter spacetime, the number of h-regions increases because of the accelerated universe expansion.
-To take into account the global spatial distribution of $\varphi$, we should use the volume-weighted probability distribution defined \cite{Nakao:1988yi} as
+Therefore, to consider the global spatial distribution of $\varphi$, we should use the volume-weighted probability distribution defined as \cite{Nakao:1988yi}

 The time evolution equation of this probability distribution $P_V\qty(\varphi,t)$ is described by the Fokker-Planck equation